 Imipramine belongs to a group of tricyclic antidepressants.
 It controls the amount of naturally occurring substances in the brain that play a role in moods and emotions.
 It is not known how imipramine works in bedwetting.
 It appears not to be effective for all children.
 Source: Apotheek.nl

-In some cases, this medicine is very effective, but it does have potential drawbacks.
-Check out this page where we have investigated this matter further.
+In some cases this medicine is very effective, but there are potential drawbacks.

 When taken before bedtime, Desmopressin decreases urine output at night.
 Desmopressin does not completely resolve bedwetting.
 People do urinate less at night and the bed will get wet less often, but it usually does not remain completely dry.
 Bedwetting often returns after stopping with the drug.
 Source: Apotheek.nl

 Bedwetting can have various causes.
 It is good to rule out some of the causes that could be harmful to your child.
 If in doubt, always contact your doctor or a urotherapist!